timesize/monster-oop/02-express-mongo-crud/express-params-queries/27-28/README.md

 ## Query Parameters

 Generally, you don't want to cram everything into a route.
-Just imagine when there are multiple parameters in route.
+Just imagine when there are multiple parameters in a route.
 Or maybe we don't care about getting the order of the parameters correct.
 Luckily, there are **query parameters** you can include with each request.

 Let's see query params in action.
 Go to <a href="https://google.com/search?q=kittens&tbm=isch" target="_blank">https://google.com/search?q=kittens&tbm=isch</a>

 * `?` denotes the beginning of the query parameters.
-* `=` indicates an assignment; anything to the left is the key, while the right represents the value.
+* `=` indicates a key-value-pair assignment; anything to the left is the key, while the right represents the value.
-* `&` allows for the input of multiple parameters, separating each.
+* `&` allows for the input of multiple parameters, separating each parameter.

 Let's add our first route to practice query params.